IowaDave/Slow-That-Uno-Down/README.md

 Reducing clock speed is the easiest trick we have for conserving power with an Arduino Uno.
 But is the difference between 38 and 46 really significant?

-Yes, very much so, when you take the '328 off the Arduino and mount it by itself in a circuit, the way it was designed to be used.
+Yes, it's a 20% savings.
+It becomes much more significant when you take the '328 off the Arduino and mount it by itself in a circuit, the way it was designed to be used.
 Then the comparison is of 1 mA to 9 mA.

 Figures 31-332 and 31-333 on pages 501 and 502 of the datasheet display the power usage at 5 volts for 1 MHz and 16 MHZ, respectively.

 Put the difference into perspective in terms of battery life.
 Suppose a battery of 5 volts, more or less, having useful capacity of 2,000 mAH.

-The Arduino running at 16 MHz would deplete the battery in less than 2 days.
+The Arduino running in active mode continuously at 16 MHz would deplete the battery in less than 2 days.

-Take the '328 off the Arduino and run it at 1 MHz.
+Take the '328 off the Arduino and slow it down to 1 MHz.
 Now the battery could last 83 days.

-Slowing the System Clock is an easy way to address a difficult problem: how to run an "Arduino" project for a long time on batteries.
+Slowing the System Clock is an easy first step toward running an "Arduino" project for a long time on batteries.
+It definitely deserves consideration when the program:

+* must run continuously,
+* can carry out its actions in just a few thousand instructions or less, and
+* is likely to spend most of its time waiting to respond to the next event or sensor reading.

 ## Disadvantages